alexkiri/Luma-Framework/ReadMe.md

 - VSCode is suggested.
 - Packaging mods for now is manual and the generic and game specific shader folders need to be put in a "Luma" folder in the mod binary directory.

-# To do and ideas
-- Add a utility to automatically package a game mod with all the files it might need
-- Improve the way games can add custom cbuffer variables
-- Allow packaging shaders with the mod binary (like RenoDX does)?
-I kinda like to have them as source tbh
-- Move the core.hpp code in a static or dynamic library, instead of including it as code in every game specific project
-- Add DirectX 12 support?
-Not planned for now.
-Luma is based on the simplicity of DX11
-- Clang format/tidy (spacing and syntax is quite mix as of now)
-- Make a generic mod that works on all games

 # Comparison with RenoDX
 Luma shares a lot with RenoDX (https://github.com/clshortfuse/renodx), where it got its original inspiration from, but Luma is more focused on modding games deep down, like for example adding and replacing entire rendering techniques.